bouraine/maybe-monade/README.md

 # maybe-monade

 Maybe monad implementation in Typescript.
-Inspired from haskel Maybe, Java Optional<T> and Scala Option
+Inspired from Haskell Maybe and Java Optional<T>

 > Maybe monad is an abstraction for values that may or may not exist

+> Maybe does not replace the exceptions macanisme but in most cases the use of Maybe to represent the non-existence of a value is more appropriate.

 ## Installation